 During negotiations, a handful of shadowbounder elven skirmishers attacked the humans.
 The dwarves knocked them down ruthlessly, but didn’t score any kills on the retreating attackers.

 Iskavol pulled back into the ship cabin lodged in the corpsemeat, and the Fellowship geared up to approach the elf-posessed platform connected by walkways.

-Ivo humbly apologized to Thoreson, who still resented the interference that tore the Conqueror Worm from him in the Gilded Tower.
+Vanmil humbly apologized to Thoreson, who still resented the interference that tore the Conqueror Worm from him in the Gilded Tower.
 Thoreson was not ready to accept an apology.

 The Fellowship approached the shadowbounders, and a confident shadow-stepping commander agreed to speak with them.
 Captain Demros was confident in his position and unimpressed by the interlopers; he would claim the Grave Beach for his glade.
 The Fellowship contested his claim, but he did not recognize they had any rights in this situation.